LaurenceWarne/fdes/README.md

 # Get the description of a file
 $ fdes get -f <filename>

+# Copy the description of one file to another.
+$ fdes copy -f <filename> -d <new filename destination>

 # List all file descriptions set by your user
 $ fdes listall
 +-------------+-------------------------------------+